-Save energy by not setting your refrigerator and freezer colder than necessary.
-The Department of Energy recommends setting refrigerators between 36-38°F and freezers between 0-5°F.
+Another energy-saving tip is to not set your refrigerator and freezer colder than necessary.
+The Department of Energy recommends setting refrigerators between 36-40°F and freezers between -5-0°F.

 You can do simple things to prevent your refrigerator from working overtime.
 Maintain circulation by not overcrowding the shelves.
 Make the condenser work more efficiently by waiting for food to cool before storing and covering containers to prevent moisture.
 Every three months, vacuum the condenser coils underneath and behind the unit.
 Test for air leakage by closing the door over a piece of paper.
-If it pulls out easily, look into getting a new latch or seal.
+If you can pull the paper out easily, look into getting a new latch or seal.

 Conventional faucets flow up to five gallons per minute, but you can reduce this to 1.5 gallons simply by installing a low-flow faucet.
 Remember to choose cold water for rinsing, filling pots or running the garbage disposal.
 In fact, skip the garbage disposal and create a compost heap instead.

 Dishwashers save time, but they raise utility bills, too.
 Wait until you have a full load and let dishes air dry after cleaning.
 The “rinse hold” setting uses 3-7 gallons of hot water per use, so ignore this setting when you only have a few soiled dishes.
 When purchasing a dishwasher, look for options with internal booster heaters, so that you can set your water heater thermostat at 120°F (rather than 140°F for dishwashing purposes).

 Use Energy Efficient Light Bulbs